Categories

 Interviews Music

-One Track Mind: Bad Flamingo
+One Track Mind: Ludvig Cimbrelius

 The premise of One Track Mind is pretty simple: I ask artists to pick one track that means a lot to them – either something they’ve discovered recently, something that’s been with them for years, or one that reminds them of a specific time in their life or career – and tell me what makes it so special to them.
 I get to talk to the artists I love, and they get to talk about the artists they love.
 Love all round!